-Located at the south-west of Toronto and nestled right up against Lake Ontario, Mimico is neighbourhood that that has undergone several noticeable changes and evolutions over the years.
-The name of the neighbourhood itself is also a core part of the identity of the area, being attributed to both the storied history of the location and the influence of nature.
-Mimico, is derived from the Ojibwe word that can be loosely translated to meaning “the resting place of wild pigeons” or “abundant with wild pigeons” and this name has been attributed to the area for countless decades.
+Located at the south-west of Toronto and nestled right up against Lake Ontario, Mimico is a neighborhood that has undergone several noticeable changes and evolutions over the years.
+The name of the neighborhood itself is also a core part of the identity of the area, being attributed to both the storied history of the location and the influence of nature.
+Mimico is derived from the Ojibwe word that can be loosely translated to “the resting place of wild pigeons” or “abundant with wild pigeons,” and this name has been attributed to the area for many decades.

-Mimico’s location on the banks of Lake Ontario, as well as its orientation in relation to Mimico Creek, puts the neighbourhood right next to Humber Bay.
-As the name suggests, Humber Bay is the name that is given to a bay of Lake Ontario; however, the name has informally (and historically) been used to refer to a vibrant neighbourhood in the area as well; known today as Queensway – Humber Bay or Stonegate-Queensway.
+Mimico’s location on the banks of Lake Ontario, as well as its orientation about Mimico Creek, puts the neighborhood right next to Humber Bay.
+As the name suggests, Humber Bay is the name that is given to a bay of Lake Ontario; however, the name has informally (and historically) been used to refer to a vibrant neighborhood in the area as well; known today as Queensway – Humber Bay or Stonegate-Queensway.
 The area was classified as a postal village for over a century – 1890 to 1998 – until it was incorporated as a neighborhood into the fast developing Etobicoke administrative district.

-Due to their close proximity, both Humber Bay and Mimico (and Parklawn) have an almost symbiotic relationship with each other.
-This is especially evident when it comes to specific aspects of both neighborhoods; such as, their transportation infrastructure, their retail locations, their entertainment venues, and their essential services.
+Due to their proximity, both Humber Bay and Mimico (and Parklawn) have an almost symbiotic relationship with each other.
+This is especially evident when it comes to specific aspects of both neighborhoods; such as their transportation infrastructure, their retail locations, their entertainment venues, and their essential services.

-With so many other neighbourhoods that are strewn all around the banks of Lake Ontario, homebuyers and prospective residents are often looking for the significant aspects that set certain neighbourhoods apart from the rest.
-When it comes to Humber Bay (and by extension Mimico and Parklawn), part of the appeal is the fact that it is a picturesque middle income district that is on the cusp of developing into a luxury neighbourhood.
+With so many other neighborhoods that are strewn all around the banks of Lake Ontario, homebuyers and prospective residents are often looking for the significant aspects that set specific neighborhoods apart from the rest.
+When it comes to Humber Bay (and by extension Mimico and Parklawn), part of the appeal is the fact that it is a picturesque middle-income district that is on the cusp of developing into a luxury neighborhood.

-One of the attributes that has led to the rapid urbanization of the Humber Bay, Parklawn and Mimico areas is the presence of several well developed thoroughfares.
+One of the attributes that have led to the rapid urbanization of the Humber Bay, Parklawn, and Mimico areas is the presence of several wells developed thoroughfares.
 Some of these main roads that can be found within the area are:

-These well developed roads provide residents with an easy network of travel routes, both within the neighborhood and the larger Toronto area as well.
+These well-developed roads provide residents with a secure network of travel routes, both within the neighborhood and the larger Toronto area as well.
 While these roads and many others are connected to several; low-rise, mid-rise, and high-rise condominiums in the area, they also serve as prime real estate for access to high quality commercial and recreational locations as well.
 Even though urban development is being focused upon, there are several green spaces throughout Humber Bay as well.
-One such location is Humber Bay Park, which was built by the Toronto and Region Conservation Authority – a truly vivacious natural space at the foot of Park Lawn Avenue.
+One such place is Humber Bay Park, which was built by the Toronto and Region Conservation Authority – a truly vivacious natural space at the foot of Park Lawn Avenue.

 There has never been a better time to invest in condo properties in the Mimico, Parklawn, and Humber Bay areas.
-While the prices are still relatively low, the recent years have shown that the value of properties (especially condominiums) in the area have been steadily trending upwards.
-This means that smart buyers have the ability to get in on the ground floor of an area that is bound to transform even more into a truly luxury location in the near future – while initially getting more floor space for their dollar upfront.
+While the prices are still relatively low, the recent years have shown that the value of properties (especially condominiums) in the area has been steadily trending upwards.
+This means that smart buyers can get in on the ground floor of an area that is bound to transform even more into a truly luxury location in the future – while initially getting more floor space for their dollar upfront.